 We’ve always greatly valued the face-to-face aspect of teaching.
 This has always been at the heart of our programmes and we have made every effort in the pandemic to find creative solutions to sustain classroom learning in a safe way with a blended learning approach.

-In December 2020, we had a mass testing site at our Christchurch Campus to ensure all residential students got home safely for Christmas.
+In December 2020, we started our mass testing site at our Christchurch Campus to ensure all residential students got home safely for Christmas.
+This has continued through to May 2021 (when teaching re-started in person) and is ongoing.
 You can find out more about our measures below.

-When the teaching is allowed back in person, here are just some of the aspects the college takes into consideration:
+When the teaching is in person, here are just some of the aspects the college takes into consideration:

 - Adjusting the timetable to maximise classroom-based teaching within social distancing parameters, while complementing this with online delivery as and when necessary.

 - Ensuring that those who are vulnerable, shielding or in isolation have the opportunity to continue with their studies online.

 - Calculating classroom sizes and maximum numbers of students allowed in spaces.

 - Scoping out local venues to use as additional classroom space where needed – again to maximise classroom-based delivery.